 The changing landscape of the world's information to digital form will require today's student to have a different set of skills than what was required just a decade ago.
 Future graduates must be equipped with not just core content knowledge, but also with 21st Century skills of problem solving, critical thinking, communication, and literacy in technology, media, and information.
 Students will need to be able to quickly find, synthesize, and communicate information.
-They will need the skills to collaborate with colleagues-not just in their own offices, but also within a global community of colleagues and customers.
+They will need the skills to collaborate with colleagues-not just in their own offices, but within a global community of colleagues and customers.

 Lago Vista ISD is committed to ensuring that students develop the knowledge, skills, and values necessary to responsibly navigate within the emerging and ever-changing digital ecosystem.
-To accomplish this while providing a dynamic educational experience for students, Lago Vista Independent School District is excited to offer a 1:1 (student to device) mobile learning environment using the Apple iPad Air 2.
-This student-managed 1:1 mobile learning program is for high school students and is part of Lago Vista ISD's NexGen Learning, a strategic learning initiative designed to equip our students with the crucial outcomes needed for success on whatever path they choose after graduation.
+To accomplish this while providing a dynamic educational experience for students, Lago Vista Independent School District is excited to introduce a 1:1 (student to device) mobile learning program using the Apple iPad Air.
+This 1:1 mobile learning program is part of Lago Vista ISD's NexGen Learning, a strategic learning initiative designed to equip our students with the crucial outcomes needed for success on whatever path they choose after graduation.